Vosean Joseph

-Vosean Joseph (born December 15, 1997) is an American football linebacker for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-He played college football at Florida.
+Vosean Joseph (born December 15, 1997) is an American professional football linebacker for the for the Massachusetts Pirates of the Indoor Football League (IFL).
+He played college football for the Florida Gators.

-Early years
+Early life

 Joseph attended Miami Norland Senior High School in Miami, Florida.
 He committed to the University of Florida to play college football.

 College career

 Joseph played at Florida from 2016 to 2018.
 During his career, he had 161 tackles, four sacks and one interception.
-After his junior season in 2018, he entered the 2019 NFL Draft.
+After his junior season in 2018, he entered the 2019 NFL draft.

 Professional career

 Buffalo Bills

-Joseph was drafted by the Buffalo Bills in the fifth round, 147th overall, of the 2019 NFL Draft.
+Joseph was selected by the Buffalo Bills in the fifth round, 147th overall, of the 2019 NFL draft.
 He was placed on injured reserve on August 31, 2019.

 On September 4, 2020, Joseph was waived by the Bills.

 Hamilton Tiger-Cats

 Joseph signed with the Hamilton Tiger-Cats of the Canadian Football League for the 2022 season.

+Massachusetts Pirates

+On March 16, 2025, Joseph signed with the Massachusetts Pirates of the Indoor Football League (IFL).